B.C. Court of Appeal Upholds $4.8 Million Volvo Personal Injury Award

 Similarly, the Court of Appeal found the rest of the trial judge’s reasons for the other components of the damage award were supported by substantial evidence and should not be disturbed.

 It is important not to overlook psychological injuries sustained in a motor vehicle accident.
 If you have been diagnosed with PTSD, depression, or similar mental ailments following an accident caused by the negligence of someone else, you should speak with a qualified Vancouver car accident lawyer to learn more about your legal options.
-Contact the Preszler Law Firm today to schedule a free consultation with a member of our legal team to discuss your case.
+Contact the Preszler Injury Lawyers today to schedule a free consultation with a member of our legal team to discuss your case.